 An epic caravan holiday in England – our family road trip itinerary

-This summer we took an amazing family road trip.
+In the summer of 2017 we took an amazing family road trip.
 In just over two weeks we covered 850 miles, put our legs down in four counties and had more family days out than I care to count.
-That’s not to mention pitching up at our first family festival, Just So.
-I think it was our best caravan holiday in England to date and has me itching to plan our next towing adventure.
+That’s not to mention pitching up at our first family festival.
+I think it was our best caravan holiday in England to date.

 Our caravan holiday in England